The Sunset Magazine Wine Club Review

 Blend: 77% Zinfandel, 11% Petite Sirah, 9% Carignane, 3% Alicante Bouschet

-I liked this.
-I drink a lot of Zinfandel and other California "red blends" (not the sweet ones) and what I especially like about this field blend — a type of blend I have a soft spot for — is that it embodies all of the best qualities of those grapes — a bit of spice, a bit of oak, some red fruit, some black fruit, a touch of smokiness… without being a punch in the mouth.
-The tannins are soft and approachable, with just a fine grit to coat the tongue.
+This red blend embodies all of the best qualities of its grapes — a bit of spice, a bit of oak, some red fruit, some black fruit, a touch of smokiness… without being a punch in the mouth.

 Retail price: $25

 Surprisingly exceptional value.
 I love Pinot Noir and have had more than my fair share of gems from Sta.
 Rita Hills.
-Generally I very much like Willamette Valley Pinot, too, with a preference for Yamhill-Carlton and, like in California, anything made with my favorite clones (115, 667 and 777, in case you’re wondering).
+Generally I very much like Willamette Valley Pinot, too, with a preference for Yamhill-Carlton.

 Retail price: $20

-I liked this.
-I haven’t had many traditional White Bordeaux Blends, but what I liked was that the Semillon added a bit of a honeyed, bitterish note to counteract the Sauv Blanc’s acidic fruitiness.
-It almost reminded me of a brighter Viognier or a Viognier/Roussanne blend.
+What I liked was that the Semillon added a bit of a honeyed, bitterish note to counteract the Sauv Blanc’s acidic fruitiness.
+It reminded me of a bright Viognier or a Viognier/Roussanne blend.

 As I find with most Washington wines, it’s more subtle than a California version of the same blend would (usually) be.
 I often think of Washington as a wine love child of California and France — more structure and ripeness than France, but less than California.